Jai2500/CodeFunDo-2019/README.md

 ### Solutions for Remote Voting
 We would provide a solution for remote voting for those with special permission.
 After the voter votes, a confirmation mail would come to him some day in the same week or the entire duration of the national voting.
 The person would be required to have the same vote as previous one for this as well.
 If it is a different one, then the vote would be nullified.

+### How would 2 chains solve the issue?
+The National chain would have more blocks and more validators.
+This would reduce the probabiltity of a untrusted validator, and his/her influence in the system would be 0.
+But at the same time, maintaining a national chain is an enormous task and that's why we would have a local level one so as to ensure that each block is added to the chain and also so that the counting process becomes faster.

+### Project Directory
+Here is the zip file of the project directory.
+Link:

 ### Screenshots